gradio-app/gradio/.github/PULL_REQUEST_TEMPLATE.md

 Hello 👋 and thank you for contributing to Gradio!

-All pull requests must update the change log located in website/releases/UPCOMING.md unless they are labeled with the no-changelog-update label.
+All pull requests must update the change log located in CHANGELOG.md, unless the pull request is labeled with the "no-changelog-update" label.

 Please add a brief summary of the change to the Upcoming Release > Full Changelog section of the CHANGELOG.md file and include a link to the PR (formatted in markdown) and a link to your github profile (if you like).
 For example, "* Added a cool new feature by `[@myusername](link-to-your-github-profile)` in `[PR 11111](https://github.com/gradio-app/gradio/pull/11111)`".